How to take on Moltres in Pokémon Go

-Articuno and Zapdos are scheduled for Legendary Raids during the last two weeks of September, so many predict Moltres will be coming back after Zapdos.
-Although this Legendary Pokémon has been available many times over and in a number of ways, this will be the first time Trainers can challenge the storm bird with Mega Evolved Pokémon.
-How will Mega Evolution impact this battle?
-Read ahead to find out!
+As the Season of Go presses on, Moltres is coming back to Legendary Raids in Pokémon Go.
+Fortunately, we here at iMore have everything you need to know to win this fight and add Moltres to your roster.
+And be sure to check out our Best Pokémon Go accessories, so you can be fully equipped for your Pokémon Journey!

-Who is Moltres Pokémon Go?
+Who is Moltres in Pokémon Go?

 One of the Legendary birds from the Gen I Kanto Region, Moltres is the second Legendary Pokémon in the National Pokédex, as well as the mascot for Team Valor.
 Along with Articuno and Zapdos, these three bird are elemental forces of nature that can only be tamed by Lugia.
-Moltres is also one of the only Pokémon with a regional variant.
-If Moltres comes back, it will almost certainly be its original form and likely for one week only.
+Moltres is also one of the only Pokémon with a regional variant; however, it's Kantonian version is the one we'll be facing for now.

+Moltres is an excellent Fire type, but an even better Flying type, and its Shadow variant is one of the best in the game.
+So, even if you have a whole team of Moltres, you won't want to miss this chance for more Moltres Candy and XL Candy to fully power them up.

 What are the best counters for Moltres in Pokémon Go?

 A Fire and Flying type, Moltres is capable of dealing Fire, Rock, and Flying type damage.
-It takes double damage from Electric and Water type attacks, and quad damage from Rock type attacks.
-Rock type damage is generally what you'll want to focus on for this Raid, but with the addition of Mega Evolution and Shadow Pokémon, there is a solid plan of attack with Water types.
+It takes increased damage from Electric, Water, and Rock type attacks; however, Rock is a double weakness, so it's best to focus on that when building your team.

 Rampardos

-A fossil Pokémon originally encountered in the Sinnoh region, Rampardos is the top non-Shadow counter for Moltres.
-It's first stage, Cranidos are pretty common and it only costs 50 Candy to evolve, so most players have at least one to bring to this Raid.
-As a Rock type, Rampardos takes half damage from Moltres' Fire and Flying type attacks while having no weaknesses the firebird can exploit. the moveset you'll want your Rampardos to know is Smack Down and Rock Slide.
+A fossil Pokémon originally encountered in the Sinnoh region, Rampardos is beat out only by Mega Aerodactyl and Shadow Tyranitar.
+It's first stage, Cranidos is pretty common and it only costs 50 Candy to evolve, so most players have at least one to bring to this raid.
+As a Rock type, Rampardos resists Fire and Flying type damage while having no weaknesses the firebird can exploit.
+The moveset you'll want your Rampardos to know is Smack Down and Rock Slide.

 Rhyperior

-The final evolution of Gen I's Rhyhorn, Rhyperior is a fantastic counter for Moltres.
-As a Ground and Rock type, it takes half damage from all of the the firebird's attacks and having been featured in multiple events and a Community Day, most players have at least one or two powered up already.
+The Sinnoh Stone evolution of Gen I's Rhyhorn, Rhyperior is a fantastic counter for Moltres.
+As a Ground and Rock type, it takes reduced damage from all of the the firebird's attacks and having been featured in multiple events including a Community Day, most players have at least one or two powered up already.
 Smack Down and Rock Wrecker are the ideal moves for this Raid, but if you don't have the Community Day exclusive move or an Elite TM to spare, Stone Edge works well too.

 Terrakion

 One of the Legendary Swords of Justice, Terrakion is a a great choice to counter Moltres.
-As a Rock and Fighting type, it takes half damage from all of Moltres' attacks except Wing Attack and, even though it is a Legendary Pokémon, it's been featured multiple times in multiple ways, so many players already have at least one powered up.
+As a Rock and Fighting type, it takes reduced damage from Fire and Rock type attacks and has no relevant weaknesses.
+Even though it is a Legendary Pokémon, it's been featured multiple times in multiple ways, so many players already have at least one powered up.
 If you're bringing Terrakion to this Raid, you'll want it to know Smack Down and Rock Slide.

-Although Rock type damage is ideal for this Raid, the introduction of Mega Blastoise meas Water type counters can be in the top ten.
-Not only does Mega Evolution give Mega Blastoise a huge stat boost, but it will also boost any other Water type counters among your fellow Trainers.
-This is boosted even further if you happen to be Raiding in Rainy Weather.
-You'll want to coordinate with the others Raiding to make sure they bring Water types as well and you'll want your Mega Blastoise to know Water Gun and Hydro Cannon.

 Tyranitar

-The pseudo-Legendary from Johto, Tyranitar is an excellent choice for this Raid.
-It's readily available, having been featured in Raids, events, a Community Day, and as a Shadow Pokémon, and as one of the top attackers in the game, most players have a few powered up already.
-As a Rock and Dark type, Tyranitar takes half damage from Fire and Flying type attacks as well.
+The pseudo-Legendary from Johto, Tyranitar is an excellent choice for this raid.
+It's readily available, having been featured in raids, events, a Community Day, and as a Shadow Pokémon, and as one of the top attackers in the game, most players have a few powered up already.
+As a Rock and Dark type, Tyranitar takes reduced damage from Fire and Flying type attacks as well.
 Smack Down and Stone Edge are the moves you'll want your Tyranitar to know for this fight.

 Gigalith